A Daily Writing Practice to Regulate Your Nervous System, Reduce Anxiety, and Ease Chronic Pain

 🙏 A Spiritual Invitation

-For me this inner work was not just emotional—it can also be deeply spiritual.
-When you slow down, turn inward, breathe, and begin to feel what’s present beneath the surface, you open a sacred space—one where divine connection becomes possible.
+For me, this inner work has never been just mental, emotional, or physical—it is also deeply spiritual.
+When you slow down, turn inward, breathe, and begin to notice what lies beneath the surface, you enter a sacred space—one where divine connection becomes possible.

-Whether you call out to God, Jesus, Holy Spirit (like I do), or use words like Source or Divinity, this practice can become a place of honest communion—where your vulnerability is met with grace.
+And if you begin to be curious about that spiritual essence, allow me to share my faith with you.
+Whether you call out to God, Jesus, and the Holy Spirit (as I do), this practice can become a place of honest communion—where your vulnerability is met with God’s grace and love.

-As a Christian, I personally view this work as an invitation to allow the Lord to meet me and heal me in my deepest, darkest places.
-If you’re open to it, scripture reminds me in 1 Corinthians 4:4:“It is the Lord himself who examines and judges me.”
+As a Christian, I see this work as an invitation to let the Lord meet me and heal me in my deepest, darkest places.
+Scripture reminds us in 1 Corinthians 4:4: “It is the Lord himself who examines and judges me.”

 These verses remind me that God sees it all—the fear, the grief, the anger, the anxiety—and He still chooses to love, forgive, and guide me.
-When I bring these emotions into His presence rather than hide, fix, or suppress them, healing can begin.
+When I bring these emotions into His presence instead of hiding them, trying to fix them in my own strength, or suppressing them, healing can begin.
+But it requires surrender—to let go, invite God in, and pursue knowing Him through His Word.

-Isaiah 61:1 echoes this promise:“He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners.”
+The prophet Isaiah spoke of this promise in Isaiah 61:1: “He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners.”

-Through faith, I’ve learned to acknowledge and surrender what weighs me down—and in doing so, I’ve received peace, clarity, freedom and restoration in ways I never could’ve found alone.
-And the best part is I believe God’s not done with me (or you) yet!
+Through faith, I’ve learned to bring what weighs me down before the Lord—and in doing so, I’ve received peace, clarity, freedom, and restoration in ways I never could have found on my own.
+The best part?
+God’s not done with me… and He’s not done with you, either.

 💌 Final Reminder: